satoshinm/NetCraft/README.md

 - Swipe to free look.
 - 2-finger touch to walk forward.
 - 3-finger tap to jump.
-- Tap to destroy a block.
+- Tap and hold to destroy a block.
-- Tap left edge to create a block.
+- Tap to create a block.

 ### Chat Commands